 When they were introduced, the Gen4 pistols were one of the most significant changes for the Glock line since the introduction of the very first G17.
 Although the function of the guns remained much the same, there were a number of updates made to the guns including a new grip texture, interchangeable backstraps and a larger magazine release button.

 The G42 does not have swappable backstraps – it’s one size fits all with this model.
 Fortunately, the gun does have the improved texture and magazine release from the Gen4 line.

 Holster manufacturers quickly developed designs for the G42 after it was announced.
 Nearly every major manufacturer makes at least one rig for the guns, and most of the smaller companies are also supporting the guns with their own designs.
 I have assembled a large list of holster options, please click here to see it.
-Currently, there are more than 25 companies making holsters for the Glock 42.
+Currently, every major manufacturer is making holsters for the Glock 42.

 Lasers & Accessories

 There are still a rather limited number of lasers and other accessories for this handgun.
 However, there are a few items worth considering.
 The best option I’ve tried is the Streamlight TLR-6.
 This unit combines a bright white light with a red aiming laser.
 You can click here to read my full review on it.